 Suffolk offers a variety of interesting and challenging programs of study, designed to fit the needs of our veteran and active duty students, and their dependents, as they plan for their professional careers.

 Visit the University Registrar's Office to get started.

 Upon admission to Suffolk University, fill out the appropriate benefit form and submit to the VA.
 It may take six to eight weeks for a response.
 If you encounter any complications, please contact your veteran certifying official.

-Graduate students are encouraged to attend scheduled graduate orientation events, which provide an opportunity to meet Suffolk faculty, staff, and administrators, learn about University policies and procedures, and ask questions about financial aid, on-campus resources, and other available services, as well as to meet fellow new students.
+Graduate students are encouraged to attend scheduled graduate orientation events, which provide an opportunity to meet Suffolk faculty, staff, and administrators; learn about University policies and procedures; ask questions about financial aid, on-campus resources, and other available services; and meet fellow new students.

 Suffolk Law School also offers a new student orientation during the first week of classes in the fall semester.
-Orientation provides an opportunity to learn about school policies and programs, expectations of professionalism, and the importance of health and wellness while attending law school, in addition to meeting new and current students.
-During orientation, veterans and active-duty students also have the opportunity to connect with the Suffolk Law Armed Services Association.
+Orientation is a great opportunity to learn about school policies and programs, expectations of professionalism, and the importance of health and wellness while attending law school, in addition to meeting new and current students.
+At this event, veterans and active-duty students also may connect with the Suffolk Law Armed Services Association.